What you'll find on this page

 the external sound processor

-the implant surgeons put under the skin and attach to an electrode array they place in the inner ear.
+surgeons put the implant under the skin and attach it to an electrode array that’s placed in the inner ear.

 Together, the sound processor and implant bypass the part of the ear that isn’t working, sending sound straight to the hearing nerve.

 Find an audiologist / ENT surgeon near you

 Please seek advice from your health professional about treatments for hearing loss.
 Outcomes may vary, and your health professional will advise you about the factors which could affect your outcome.
 Always read the instructions for use.
 Not all products are available in all countries.
 Please contact your local Cochlear representative for product information.

 Views expressed are those of the individual.
 Consult your health professional to determine if you are a candidate for Cochlear technology.

 - Fitzpatrick EM, Leblanc S. Exploring the factors influencing discontinued hearing aid use in patients with unilateral cochlear implants.
 Trends in Amplification.
 2010, 14; (4): 199–210.

 - Rumeau C, Frere J, Montaut-Verient B, Lion A, Gauchard G, Parietti-Winkler C. Quality of life and audiologic performance through the ability to phone of cochlear implant users.
 Eur Arch Otorhinolaryngol.
 2015, 272: 3685–3692.